-- The team must consist of at least one ETH4D member (professor, senior scientist, postdoc or doctoral candidate) as main applicant and at least one non-academic partner (such as industry, an NGO, or a policy organisation).
-If the main applicant is a senior scientist, a postdoc or doctoral candidate, the proposal must be accompanied by a letter of support by the professor. - FITH Zurich research groups, which are not yet a member of ETH4D, can also apply for the Research Challenge Grant and will become a member if they receive the funding3.
+The team must consist of at least one ETH4D member professor as main applicant and at least one nonacademic partner (such as industry, an NGO, or a policy organisation).
+If the main applicant is a senior scientist, a postdoc or doctoral candidate, the proposal must be accompanied by a letter of support by the professor.

+ETH Zurich research groups which are not yet a member of ETH4D can also apply for the grant and will become a member if they receive the funding.